 How does the immune system respond to the germ?

 Depending on these factors, a scientist decides the type of vaccine they need to develop.
 There are four main types of vaccines-

 Live - Attenuated Vaccine – they use a weakened form of the germ that causes disease.
 These vaccines are similar to the natural infection that they prevent.
 They create a secure and long-lasting immune response.
-1 or 2 dose of live vaccines is enough to give lifetime protection against a germ and the disease they cause.
+1 or 2 doses of live vaccines are enough to give lifetime protection against a germ and the disease they cause.
 Examples are smallpox, chickenpox, yellow fever, rubella, and measles.

 Inactivated vaccines use the killed or dead version of the germ that causes a disease.
 Inactivated vaccines typically do not provide immunity or protection as strong as live vaccines.
 One may need several doses or boosters shots over time so that the resistance stays against the diseases.
 Examples are Hepatitis A, Flu, Polio, and Rabies.

-Immunisation is an effective and simple way to protect the self from diseases.
+Immunization is an effective and simple way to protect the self from diseases.
 Vaccination works by starting or triggering the immune system to fight certain conditions.
 If a vaccinated person comes in contact with any infectious diseases, the immune system can respond adequately.
-This kind of protection through vaccination or immunisation prevents the disease from acquiring a severe state.
-Immunisation protects adults and infants alike.
-Talking to a doctor about immunisation is very helpful.
+This kind of protection through vaccination or immunization prevents the disease from acquiring a severe state.
+Immunization protects adults and infants alike.
+Talking to a doctor about immunization is very helpful.
 Vaccination records help children when they enroll in schools.
-It means that immunisation is essential for one and all in the community.
+It means that immunization is essential for one and all in the community.